imgag/aiDIVA/README.md

 ## Mandatory Commandline Arguments

 To run the whole AIdiva pipeline one argument providing the configuration file is required.
 This configuration file is encoded in the YAML format.
-In the `res` folder an example file can be found.
+In the `data` folder an example file can be found.

 ## Running AIdiva